ashhadulislam/HBKUExplainAISpring2023/README.md

 Date Of Contrbution: ...

-2. After PSO, the gbest value does not change
+2. After PSO, the pbest values does not change

 Link: https://github.com/ashhadulislam/HBKUExplainAISpring2023/issues/2